gstarr/gstarr.github.io/index.md

 In a previous life (before media), I was an intelligence analyst focusing on science and technology, like a narc.

-In college, I was the editor-in-chief of Tufts University's humor magazine, *[The Zamboni](http://www.tuftszamboni.com/)*, which would be a weird sentence if I didn't go to Tufts.
-I revived and [redesigned](http://dropr.com/gstarr/57501/humor_magazine_redesign/) the then-25-year-old publication, launching its first website and growing its staff from five to 60.
+In college, I was the editor-in-chief of Tufts University's humor magazine, *[The Zamboni](http://www.tuftszamboni.com/)*.
+I revived and [redesigned](http://dropr.com/gstarr/57501/humor_magazine_redesign/) the then-25-year-old publication, launched its first website, and grew its staff from five to 60.
 The group's official constitution is [pretty wild](https://twitter.com/GrahamStarr/status/798772163855532032).

 More of my résumé can be seen by looking at [my résumé](http://gstarr.me/projects/resume).